Frederick C. Billard: Weather-related disasters

 In September 1926 a hurricane hit the Florida coastline near Miami which killed 372 people.
 Billard organized a relief force of five cruising cutters and diverted four Rum Patrol destroyers to the area to aid hurricane victims.
 Crews patrolled the area to restore order and prevent looting, improvised hospitals for the wounded, searched for missing persons, and assisted local authorities.
 Coming just a few months after the hurricane, heavy spring rains caused the worst flooding along the Mississippi River and its tributaries known up until that time.
 Billard, as head of the Coast Guard, responded with relief efforts that included 674 officers and men, manning 128 vessels and boats.
 Over 44,000 people were rescued from the rising waters and 11,000 head of livestock were herded to safety.
 The service distributed food, clothing, medicine, and forage that was provided by the American Red Cross.
 Coast Guard vessels provided transportation for workers and materials needed for levee repair and served as escorts for the hundreds of public officials and news reporters that converged on the scene.
 Additionally, over 5,000 miles of levees were periodically inspected for damage.
 Even as the Coolidge Administration and several state governors questioned Federal government involvement in state affairs and the Federal government had not involved itself with disaster relief to any great extent before, Coast Guard search and rescue efforts in Florida and along the Mississippi Valley were conducted at the direction of Billard as one of the normal responsibilities assigned to the service.

+Navy Cross Citation

+The President of the United States of America takes pleasure in presenting the Navy Cross to Captain Frederick C. Billard, United States Coast Guard, for distinguished service in the line of his profession as Commanding Officer of the U.S.S.
+APHRODITE, engaged in the important, exacting and hazardous duty of transporting and escorting troops and supplies through waters infested with enemy submarines and mines, during World War I.